Seattle Prenatal & Postnatal Massage

 • Thai Massage for the neck and shoulders to increase range of motion and alleviate upper back discomfort.

-• Myofascial Release particularly for the ribs and growing abdomen but also for the wrists and forearms to decrease the natural swelling process.
+• Fascial Release particularly for the ribs or sciatic nerve but also for the wrists and forearms to decrease the natural swelling process.

 • Sidelying and Semi-Reclining positions are used in each session past the first trimester.
 Some mothers enjoy the comforts of the sidelying position so much that they request it even after labor.